Start Your Year With The Beach Boys

 Beach Boys archivist and co-producer Alan Boyd shed light on how after walking away from the highly pressured SMiLE project, Brian Wilson stayed true to his muse while downsizing and modifying his approach to modular recording for the group: “The recording that Brian was doing at his house during the whole Smiley Smile / Wild Honey-era, in many ways it was a homegrown version of what he was doing on SMiLE.
 He was recording segments – sections. . . riffs. . . partial tracks that would later be stitched together to make songs, very much, like, 'Heroes And Villains' and 'Good Vibrations' had been.
 It was all about (musical) feels, which is how Brian used to write songs.
 He would sit down and bang out a chord progression, get a feel for it and a song or a melody might come out of it.”

-Still from the "I Can Hear Music" video
+Still from the ‘I Can Hear Music’ video, 1968 (alternate shot)

 Still from the "I Can Hear Music" video, 1968